Zorth/void_player_wiki/content/Session Reports/2025-11-25 Kalogeron.md

 > Oh, follower of mine, how you have grown.
 Yet there is always room for improvement, don’t you think?
 Your devotion to me remains unswayed, and for that, I will offer you the chance to rise above your peers.
 Prove yourself to me, and I shall reward you with that which you desire.

+- Dream sequence, big table featuring [[Ashmedai]]
+- Go to The Wizard tower of Zakhad, find his "personal chambers"
+	- Whacky room layout
+	- Glyph at the entrance that only activates with his ring, get the ring.